West London Wildcats: History

 The West London Wildcats celebrated 25 years of existence in 2014.
 Capping off a fine year by winning the premiership in all 3 grades and securing a berth in the inaugural Champions League tournament held In Amsterdam.
 They went on to win this title in 2015 and have followed up with victories in 2016, 2017 & 2018.
 The Wildcats also competed in the Champions League in 2019, and were due to compete in the COVID cancelled 2020 edition.
 For the first time in Wildcats history, both Men's and Women's teams will compete in the 2023 tournament as champions of London.

 In season 2017, the Wildcats had their inaugural women's AFL team playing in the AFL London Conference Women's division, winning the premiership against the Wandsworth Demons.
 Due to an influx of interest from women wanting to play the great game, in 2018, the club expanded its women's team to two teams and now competes in the Premier and Conference division.

 In 2022, the Wildcats Women won the club's first premiership division premiership, bouncing back from defeat in the 2021 Grand Final.
+The Wildcats Women Premiership division team has now won 4 consecutive premierships from 2022 to 2025, becoming the first womens team in AFL London to complete this feat.

-In addition to Australian Rules Football, the Wildkittens netball sides play in a number of competitions across London.
+In addition to Australian Rules Football, the Wildcats netball sides play in a number of competitions across London.

 Former Brisbane Bears player Rudi Frigo, recruited to the club by Justin "Dogga" Shannon, is probably the Wildcats best known player.